Mick Jones (Foreigner guitarist): Career

 He co-wrote with Eric Clapton the song "Bad Love" on Clapton's Journeyman album, and in 2002 co-wrote the song "On Her Mind" with Duncan Sheik.
 In the late 1990s and early 2000s, he played with Bill Wyman's Rhythm Kings.
-In 2024, Jones was selected for induction into the Rock and Roll Hall of Fame, as a member of Foreigner.
+In 2024, Jones was inducted into the Rock and Roll Hall of Fame, as a member of Foreigner.